CadenJB/JS-Game/README.md

 # JS-Game
-Remaking asteroids to learn how to use Github and to learn how to program.
+Remaking asteroids to learn how to use Github and to program.

 ## Licensing